-Through a program of recreational sports including basketball, ultimate Frisbee, bowling, softball, flag football, and volleyball, the Department of Health, Physical Education and Recreation and the Student Activities Program offer to every student the opportunity to engage in sports and recreational activities.
+Through a program of recreational sports including basketball, bowling, softball, flag football, golf, and tennis, Abraham Baldwin Agricultural College offers to every student the opportunity to engage in sports and recreational activities.
 Participation is entirely voluntary; however, varsity athletes are not allowed to play in the sport in which they participate.
 The desire for fun, exercise, social contact, and friendly competition in a wholesome, satisfying atmosphere furnishes the stimulation for the activities and tournaments offered.